Last updated Feb 26 2020

 Here’s an example of that formula from our current home page:

 The problem: you need a fast and visual way to understand your users

 The solution: Hotjar has everything your team needs to uncover insights and make the right changes

 Discover the most effective CTA for your business

 The best way to figure out whether your CTA is working is to test it against other CTAs—a technique called A/B testing.
-When you A/B test two elements, you send half your users to a page that features one CTA and the other half to another page with a different CTA.
+When you A/B test two elements, you send half your users to a landing page that features one CTA and the other half to another page with a different CTA.

 Once you’ve got a large enough sample size, you’ll know which CTA gives you the most conversions.
 Then you can test any future CTAs you create against the winner.